You Need To Forgive Yourself And Others

 Here’s how to use it:

 I used to let guilt and shame run my life.
 It was exhausting and unproductive.
-But when I started practicing these techniques, I found myself bouncing back from setbacks faster and with more confidence.
+However, when I began practicing these techniques, I found myself recovering from setbacks more quickly and with greater confidence.

 Alright, it’s time to put in the work.
 These exercises are like hitting the gym for your emotional well-being.